21helblingw/Lab2/README.md

 # lab 2
 ## Program Overview
-temp
+The program takes in a screenshot of the system and determines if the system is in a safe state.
+It uses the safety algoithnm of the bankers algoothm to determine if the system is in a safe state.
+If it is in a safe sate, it also returns the order in which those pocesses should run.
 ## Installations Needed To Run The Programs
 ### Recommend using Linux Machine to run
-temp
 ### Installing compiling packages
-Need g++ to compile the c code
+Need g++ to compile the c++ code
 First need to make sure packages are up to date
 ```bash
 sudo apt update